shingaridavesh/memoryandarchitecture/docs/DDR5/index.md

 #DDR5

 ##Higher Speed
-Data Rates have been increased from DDR4 to DDR5.
+* Data Rates have been increased from DDR4 to DDR5.
 This leads to increased performance and bandwidth.
+* DDR5 also removed option of DLL off, so it doesnt support lower speed (for low speed DLL off was used on previous generation DDRs).

 |  Feature  |      DDR4      |   DDR5    |
 | :--------: |:-------------:| :---------:|